Scrashdown/PRU-Audio-Processing/Report/Report.md

 ### 6-channels implementation with C Host interface

-At the time of writing this report, the 6-channels implementation partially works.
-Channels 1-3 give results that sound right, the same as the 1-channel implementation, which is expected.
-However, channels 4-6 only output zeros.
+At the time of writing this report, the 6-channels implementation works.

 The C interface has been tested recording samples for up to 5 minutes and appears to work.

 We have noticed that some occasional glitches appeared in the signal while using a microphone connected using a breadboard and soldered by hand.
 However, these glitches seem to have disappeared when we started using the Octopus Board.

+More rigorous testing needs to be done to make sure the PRU processing code and the interface work as intended.

 ![Glitches in the signal while recording for about 4m15s](Pictures/glitches_circled.png)